DPRK - EP 8

 UN sanctions are likely to have significant impacts on the general population, since they include restrictions on the import of widely used commodities (such as oil), major commodity exports, and/or the transportation or financial sectors that affect the entire economy.

-Sanctions Committee and Panel of Experts in place.
+Sanctions Committee in place, Panel of Experts in place until April 2024.
 Designation criteria were specified and targets designated, including vessels.
 Enforcement authorities specified.

 Implementation assistance notices: